 At the same time, Balfour demonstrated a markedly philosemitic bent.
 He had been raised as a Protestant by his mother in a strict evangelical tradition.
-Lady Blanche Gascoyne-Cecil had inculcated in her son through intensive daily study of the Bible, a literal, evangelical interpretation of both new and old testaments in which both the old and the new testaments were considered of equal importance.
+Lady Blanche Gascoyne-Cecil had inculcated in her son through intensive daily study of the Bible, a literal, evangelical interpretation of the holy book in which both the old and the new testaments were considered of equal importance.

 The evangelical movement comprised a number of long-established non-conformist sects with a Calvinist proclivity but by the mid 19th century much of its doctrine had become widespread among the clergy of the Anglican church.

-The printing of the Bible, previously available only in Latin and Greek, in various languages , led to a new evaluation of the importance of the Old Testament.
+The printing of the Bible (previously available only in Latin and Greek) in various modern languages, led to a new evaluation of the importance of the Old Testament.
 Many children, born in the 17th and 18th centuries were given the names of Old Testament prophets.

-By this time, many evangelicals were ashamed of the attitude of the established churches towards the Jews and recalled that Jews were, after all, the chosen people of God.
+By this time, many evangelicals were ashamed of the attitude of the established churches towards the Jews.
 Gradually a doctrine developed among neo-Calvinists in Germany and Britain that Christians should honour Jews while at the same time being duty bound to convert them to (Protestant) Christianity.
 In the late 18th century, leading British churchmen developed this concept further, discovering in St. Paul’s letter to the Romans a God-ordained duty to assist modern Jews to “return” to Palestine .

 Great Britain: chosen by God to return the Jews

 Britain – thought to be the physical counterpart of the “New Jerusalem” – had been chosen by God to undertake this task .
-This was not entirely without an element of self interest since scripture implied (in this contested reading) that the gathering in of the Jews in Palestine would be a precondition for Christ to return at the end of time .
-This was an outcome devoutly to be wished.
+This was not entirely without an element of self interest since scripture implied (in this contested reading) that the gathering in of the Jews in Palestine would be a precondition for Christ to return at the end of time.
+This was an outcome devoutly to be desired.
 The Jews, according to evangelical belief, would then be given a last opportunity to convert by the returned Messiah before the final judgment.
+The fate of those who might refuse to convert was seldom mentioned.
 Naturally, leading Jewish thinkers found these ideas absurd – even insulting.
-A handful of (mostly German) Jews, did, however, convert, and contributed greatly to an industrious, wide-reaching, although ultimately not very successful missionary effort among their co-religionists .
+A handful of (mostly German) Jews, did, however, convert, and contributed greatly to an industrious, wide-reaching, although ultimately not very successful missionary effort among their former co-religionists .

 Following the French Revolution in 1789 which was seen as foreboding the collapse of the old order throughout Europe, the idea rapidly gained ground that the end of the world was indeed nigh: the conversion and “restoration” of the Jews became all the more urgent.
 The tireless engagement of the much-admired social reformer, the 7th Earl of Shaftesbury advanced the evangelical agenda among leading politicians with many of whom he was closely related.
 He was for many years actively involved in the London Society for Promoting of Christianity among the Jews, a well-funded attempt to convert Jews as part of preparations for their return to Palestine .